Aditya407hue/CryptoFy/README.md

-About
-A website designed using React and Chakra Ui which let us check about different crypto currencies and also gives info about the Top exchanges.
-Used useEffect and useState hooks alot in this to change the states , Used Chartjs to show Chart in the website.
-Completely responsive website
+CryptoFy is designed using React and Chakra Ui which let us check out different cryptocurrencies and also give information about the top exchanges.
+I used useEffect and useState hooks a lot in this to change the states, and I used Chartjs to show the chart on the website.
+A completely responsive website.

 # React + Vite